My.EOU Portal Current Students Faculty/Staff

 For alumni, include a comma and the abbreviated year after name: Joe Graduate, ’82.

-Capitalization of degrees should match the registrar’s official degree list.
+Capitalization of degrees should match the registrar’s on-campus degree list and online degree list.

 Capitalize official degree titles: Bachelor of Arts in Psychology.